apache/flink/docs/content/docs/dev/dataset/examples.md

 from simple word counting to graph algorithms.
 The code samples illustrate the use of [Flink's DataSet API]({{< ref "docs/dev/dataset/overview" >}}).

-The full source code of the following and more examples can be found in the {{< gh_link file="flink-examples/flink-examples-batch" name="flink-examples-batch" >}} module of the Flink source repository.
+The full source code of the following and more examples can be found in the {{< gh_link file="flink-examples/flink-examples-dataset" name="flink-examples-dataset" >}} module of the Flink source repository.

 ## Running an example